anisashukor-te2/technical-english-2/security.rules.md

     // --- PRACTICE SESSIONS (PRESENTATION) ---
     match /practiceSessions/{sessionId} {
-      allow create: if isOwner(request.resource.data);
-      allow update: if isOwner(resource.data) || isLecturerForSession(resource.data);
       allow delete: if false;

-      // A user can read (get/list) a session if they are the owner, their lecturer,
+      // READ: A user can read a session if they are the owner, their lecturer,
       // OR if the session is shared for peer review. allow read: if request.auth != null && (isOwner(resource.data) || isLecturerForSession(resource.data) || resource.data.isSharedForPeerReview == true);

+      // WRITE: Combines create and update to handle a client-side race condition. allow write: if (
+          // Case 1: Standard Create & Student Update.
+          // The resulting document must be owned by the writer. request.resource.data.studentUid == request.auth.uid
+        ) || (
+          // Case 2: Lecturer Update.
+          // The writer is the lecturer for the existing document.
+          // This only works on updates because `resource` is null on create. isLecturerForSession(resource.data)
+        ) || (
+          // Case 3: Partial Create (Race Condition Fix).
+          // Allows an authenticated user to create an initial, partial document
+          // that doesn't yet have a studentUid.
+The subsequent full update will be
+          // validated by Case 1.
+          resource == null && !('studentUid' in request.resource.data) && request.auth.uid != null
+        );

       // Peer review subcollection
       match /peerReviews/{reviewId} {